About White Bread

 Lysine-Arginine Ratio Analysis

-That said, they have opposite effects on the herpes simplex virus, which causes cold sores and genital herpes.
-Lysine can stunt the replication of the virus, while arginine can stimulate it.
+They, however, have opposing effects on the herpes simplex virus, which causes cold sores and genital herpes.
+Lysine can stunt the replication of the virus, whereas arginine can stimulate it.

-Because of this, eating foods that have a high lysine-arginine ratio may help lower the frequency and severity of herpes flare ups.
+Thus, a diet rich in foods with a high lysine to arginine ratio may help lower the occurrence and severity of herpes flare-ups.

-Some examples of foods that have a high lysine-arginine ratio are milk, cheese and yogurt, fish, poultry, fruits, and vegetables.
+Foods that have a high lysine-arginine ratio include milk, cheese and yogurt products, fish, poultry, fruits, and vegetables.

-These foods can provide the body with enough lysine to block the uptake of arginine by the virus, and thus prevent its growth and spread.
+These foods can provide the body with enough lysine to compete with arginine and inhibit the virus from replicating and causing symptoms.

 Because White Bread contains slightly more arginine than lysine, reducing its consumption may help people who suffer from herpes, as it may lower the viral activity.